CYMOTIVE/CYMOTIVE.github.io/README.md

 # Cymotive PT Challenge

-The Challenge description is in /challenge
+The Challenge description is in: [Challenge](https://cymotive.github.io/challenge/)